Human trafficking in North Macedonia: Protection (2010)

-The Government of Macedonia did not demonstrate sufficient progress in protecting trafficking victims in 2009.
-Macedonia's victim identification procedures require that first-line responders liberally identify people, such as illegal migrants and foreign women and girls in prostitution, as potential victims until they can be formally vetted by a trained anti-trafficking authority.
+The Government of North Macedonia did not demonstrate sufficient progress in protecting trafficking victims in 2009.
+North Macedonia's victim identification procedures require that first-line responders liberally identify people, such as illegal migrants and foreign women and girls in prostitution, as potential victims until they can be formally vetted by a trained anti-trafficking authority.
 Of the 157 potential trafficking victims identified by authorities in 2009, seven were confirmed as trafficking victims; all were children.
 Eighteen victims were identified in 2008.
 With IOM assistance, the government organized a series of trainings reaching 280 front-line responders on proactive victim identification.
 These trainings were funded with the government's EU pre-accession funds, earmarked for trafficking.
 Additionally, in conjunction with the OSCE, the government trained all of the country's labor inspectors on proactive victim identification in the labor sector.
-Macedonian law exempts victims from criminal prosecution for unlawful acts committed as a direct result of being trafficked.
+North Macedonia's law exempts victims from criminal prosecution for unlawful acts committed as a direct result of being trafficked.
 While the government's standard operating procedures mandate a multi-disciplinary approach to identifying victims, NGOs and international organizations should be more systematically included in this process.
 The government continued to fund and operate a transit center for foreign migrants and trafficking victims with the help of a local NGO that specializes in victim rehabilitation, especially children.
 The government provided in-kind contributions to the NGO assisting foreign victims in this center.
 All potential victims are offered a two-month reflection period during which time they are offered victim assistance services, regardless of whether they choose to testify for the state.
 At any time during the reflection period, if they decide to cooperate with authorities in the investigation of the crime, an additional six-month residency permit can be granted.
 As an undocumented foreigner, until a foreign trafficking victim receives a legal residency status, his or her movement is restricted to within the shelter.
 During the reporting period, one foreign victim stayed in the transit center under the reflection period.
 No foreign victims to date have requested the six-month residency permit.